How to prepare for a recession. 10 ways to secure your financial future

 The news is often just a collection of bad and ugly stories put together to keep you horrified and hooked on watching, reading and listening for more bad news.

-Once you can move from watching the news hourly to one good quality update a day, you will hopefully find your stress levels reduced significantly.
+Once you can move from watching the news hourly to one good quality update daily, you will hopefully reduce your stress levels significantly.
 After about 15 minutes the news tends to start repeating itself anyway.

 9. Don’t Panic